The History of Insurance Board

 In 2009, the Board of Directors approved the Presbyterian Church (USA) as another denomination it serves.
-Churches and related ministries of the Presbyterian Church (USA) can now enjoy the full benefits of a faith based insurance program run by church people for church people.
+In 2016, the Board approved the Alliance of Baptists.
+Churches and related ministries of the Presbyterian Church (USA) and Alliance of Baptists can now enjoy the full benefits of a faith based insurance program run by church people for church people.
 The Insurance Board is recognized by the Presbyterian Mission Agency as one of only three insurance programs that meets their strict standards.

-Currently, more than 3,900 church organizations participate in our program, with a combined value of more than $12 billion in assets covered – and these numbers continue to grow.
-We are church people who want to provide the best church insurance available.
-We care as much about your church as you do.
+Currently, more than 4,000 church organizations participate in our program, with a combined value of more than $15.5 billion in assets covered – and these numbers continue to grow.
+We are church people who want to provide the best church property insurance and church liability insurance available.